nats-io/nats-server/README.md

   PERMISSION_NAME = {
     publish = "singleton" or ["array", ...]
     subscribe = "singleton" or ["array", ...]
+    reply = "singleton" or ["array, ...]
   }
 }
 ```

-Here is an example authorization configuration that defines three users, two of whom are assigned explicit permissions.
+Here is an example authorization configuration that defines four users, three of whom are assigned explicit permissions.

 ```
 authorization {